 - What does good practice look like?

 We aim to provide departments / schools / faculties in Higher Education Providers or anyone else involved in historical research and dissemination with a platform for promoting good practice with respect to equality, diversity and inclusion.

 We urge ALL historians to complete the following survey to help us answer these and other questions.

-You do not have to be a Member or Fellow of the RHS to complete the survey: please feel free to circulate to any historian, from students to retirees, however or wherever they might work and study.
+You do not have to be a Member or Fellow of the RHS to complete the survey: We would like to hear from students, independent researchers, retirees, and historians outside academic institutions however or wherever they might work and study.

 The survey also includes an opportunity for you to tell us about any factors that you think we ought to have covered differently.
 We are very keen to collect your ideas and views and will use the responses to help shape a report for publication by the Society in 2020.

 The more replies we receive, the more credible the report will be.